richelbilderbeek/lesson_mermaid/README.md

 Questions:

+- What can you express in a Mermaid mindmap?
-- What are features of a Mermaid mindmap?
+- What can you not express in a Mermaid mindmap?
 - (optional) What happens if you do use the word `mindmap` in your mindmap?
 - (optional) Are there characters forbidden, such as `.`, `!`, `[` or `(`?